-A couple of weeks ago we dissected what purpose means in the workplace.
-Today we’re investigating the idea of a positive business.
-The University of Michigan’s Ross School of Business defines positive business as “the idea that businesses can and should create not just economic value, but also offer great places to work, be good neighbors, and help solve some of the world’s biggest challenges.”
+The University of Michigan’s Ross School of Business defines positive business as the idea that businesses can and should create not just economic value, but also offer great places to work, be good neighbors, and help solve some of the world’s biggest challenges.

-Great Place to Work: Top talent seeks a workplace where they can make make a difference and feel they and their work is valued.
-Positive businesses are able to identify these people, and help them apply their passions and skills to the work that they’re doing.
+Today, top talent is seeking a workplace where they can make make a difference.
+Positive businesses are able to identify these people and help them apply their passions and skills to the work that they’re doing.

-Be Good Neighbors: It can be easy to evaluate the success of a company based solely on their financial performance, but positive businesses realize that there’s much more to it.
-A large corporation can provide thousands of jobs to a region and its resources can be used to make a huge impact on its surrounding area.
-Through CSR, volunteering, philanthropy, environmental sustainability efforts and more, positive businesses can be a force for good.
+It can be easy to evaluate the success of a company based solely on their financial performance, but positive businesses realize that there’s much more to it.
+A large corporation can provide thousands of jobs to a region and its resources can make a huge impact on its surrounding area.
+Through social impact, volunteering, philanthropy, environmental sustainability efforts and more, positive businesses can be a force for good.

-Are you in the Boston area and interested in connecting with other leaders who are passionate about positive business practices?
-Join the Business Leaders for Positive Business Meetup Group.
+Are you in interested in connecting with other leaders who are passionate about positive business practices?
+Subscribe to WeSpire’s newsletter, Saturday Spark, and join the discussion.